americanbible/biblesearch-api-js/README.md

 ## Installation

-To install this plugin, follow the [Command-line Interface Guide](http://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-line%20Interface).
+To install this plugin in a cordova/phonegap app, follow the [Command-line Interface Guide](http://cordova.apache.org/docs/en/edge/guide_cli_index.md.html#The%20Command-line%20Interface).

     cordova plugin add https://github.com/americanbible/biblesearch-api-js.git

 If you are not using the Cordova Command-line Interface, follow [Using Plugman to Manage Plugins](http://cordova.apache.org/docs/en/edge/guide_plugin_ref_plugman.md.html).

     plugman --platform ios --project platforms/ios/ --plugin https://github.com/americanbible/biblesearch-api-js.git

+If you want to use this in a web app then just include the script appropriately for your application.
+It can be easily loaded via require.js with no problems.
+The script will create an object at plugins.absBiblesearch (which is normal for phonegap).

 ## Usage